hitchdev/hitchstory/docs/why/bdd.rst

 napkin with a customer is technically considered BDD, no matter what tools are used after that.

-However, HitchStory should make BDD easier for a number of reasons:
+However, HitchStory can be used to make BDD easier for a number of reasons:

 * The executable stories will be easier for non-programmers subject matter experts to read than turing complete code (e.g. unit tests).

-* The executable stories can be used as a basis to generate documentation which customers can use as a quick and preliminary means of acceptance testing.
+* The executable stories can also be used as a basis to generate documentation which customers can use as a quick and preliminary means of acceptance testing.